sonig475/Go-lang-/GO Lang .md

 .

-STEP-3 :  Setup the environment variables [GOROOT,GOPATH,PATH] for golang
+STEP-3 :  Setup the environment variables [GOROOT,GOPATH,PATH] for golang.

 GOROOT [It is the variable that will keep where the go binary is installed]